-- Take stock in what you may have in your pantry, cabinets, and emergency supplies Review the contents of your kit if you haven’t done so in the past six months.
-Remove, use, or replace any food and water, prescription medications, and supplies before they expire.
+- Take stock in what you may have in your pantry, cabinets, and emergency supplies kit.
+Review the contents of your kit if you haven’t done so in the past six months.
+Remove, throw away or use, and replace any perishable supplies before they expire.

 - Thinking about a trip to the store?
 Home delivery is the safest choice for buying disaster supplies; however, that may not be an option for everyone.
 If in-person shopping is your only choice, take steps to prepare and protect your health and others’ when running essential errands.

 It could be difficult to fill prescriptions after a large-scale disaster, such as a hurricane.
-That’s why it is so important that you take action to prepare and protect the prescriptions, over-the-counter drugs, and vitamins you need before hurricane season.
+That’s why it is so important that you take action to prepare and protect the prescriptions, over-the-counter drugs, and vitamins you need.